Job Openings

 Required Education and Experience:

-• Eligible for Oklahoma State Department of Education Standard Certification in Health Occupation Education
+• Eligible for Oklahoma State Department of Education Provisional or Standard Certification.
+Alternative pathways are available for non-traditional instructors.

 Preferred Education and Experience: